christianbach/Tekniktest/README.md

 ## Remarks

-* Only tested in Chrome
+* Only tested in Chrome and OSX
 * No server side validation
 * No update methods